 Made with stainless steel.
-Weighs 15 pounds and measures 15 x 15 x 15 inches.
-Comes with a removable ash pan for keeping debris in place and streamlining the cleanup process.
-Has an efficient airflow design, and doesn't create much smoke.
+Weighs 15 pounds and measures 15 inches wide.
+Comes with a removable ash pan for keeping debris in place.
+Has an efficient airflow design that doesn't create much smoke.

 Small and lightweight, it's easy to transport this anywhere you want to have a safe campfire.
 Burns bright and gives off a good amount of heat.
 Easy to light and extinguish.
 Will burn for a total of about 4 hours.

 Gets very hot when lit, making it difficult to move after extinguishing.
 Not refillable.

 Stainless steel grill folds down to only 1.5 inches thick, making it small enough to fit in a backpack.
 Setup can be accomplished in 30 seconds, and V-shape design doubles as a wind block.